Back to Blog

 Key Takeaways

-• Crypto traders face 70%+ funded account failure rates due to psychological patterns that clash with institutional constraints.
+• Many crypto traders lose funded accounts due to psychological patterns that clash with institutional constraints.

 • Replace outcome goals like '$5,000 this week' with process goals like 'follow pre-trade checklist for every position'.